CptPrice743/appointment-scheduling/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` file for more information (if applicable).